Hong-Phuc/Book-Management/README.md

 ## Configuration

-1. Create a `.env` file in the backend directory with the following variables:
+1. Create a .env file in the backend folder with the following variables:
 ```
 MONGODB_URI=your_mongodb_connection_string
 PORT=5555
 ```

-2. Create a `.env` file in the frontend directory with the following variables:
+2. Create a .env file in the frontend folder with the following variable:
 ```
 VITE_API_URL=http://localhost:5555
 ```